devopsftw/vergilius/README.md

 # how http2 works

 To use `http2` proxy, use `http2` tag instead of `http` or use both.
 Vergilius will try to acquire certificate from plugin or create self signed certificate.

-To make it work you should specify `vergilius/key.pem` key in your consul key/value storage.
+# identity
+Vergilius has an identity.
+To move vergilius seamlessly, copy `vergilius/identity` consul folder to your new cluster.
+If no identity found on start - it will be created for you.

-- `vergilius/key.pem` — private RSA key with no password
+- Consul key: `vergilius/identity/private_key` — private dsa3 encrypted RSA key with password specified in env `SECRET`

-# how to run

-Fill `vergilius/key.pem` from previous section and run.

-Environment variables:
-- `CONSUL_HOST` - consul ip, by default - default route gateway
+- Environment variable: `SECRET` - used for any encryption in vergilius

 # service configuration